How LULU (Lululemon Athletica) Makes Money in 2025: A Deep-Dive With Income Statement

 - Operating Expenses: $952M (+9.1% YoY)

-- R&D: Not separately disclosed; innovation is embedded in product development and design.
+- R&D: Not separately disclosed; innovation is embedded within product development and SG&A.

-- Lululemon continues to invest in global expansion and digital capabilities while maintaining operational efficiency.
+- LULU continues to invest in brand innovation and global expansion while maintaining operational efficiency.

 Net Income